QR Code Scams in San Antonio, Texas

 Latest quishing news, scam reports, and protection tips for San Antonio residents (population 1.5 million)

-San Antonio was among the Texas cities flagged by the FBI for parking meter QR code scams.
-The city's tourism industry and growing tech sector provide ample opportunities for scammers.
+San Antonio was among the Texas cities flagged by the FBI in its landmark 2022 warning about QR code parking meter scams.
+The city's tourism industry, including the Riverwalk, provides ongoing opportunities for scammers.

 Below you'll find the latest news about QR code scams and quishing attacks affecting San Antonio.
 Stay informed and scan any QR code with susQR before you click — it's free.